bcomnes/goref/README.md

   package-file2.go
 ```

-When you import a package by its dir path, the package name from the package declaration at the top of the package files becomes the prefix at which you can access everything that is exported from that package. e.g.
+When you import a package by its import path, the package name from the package declaration at the top of the package files becomes the prefix at which you can access everything that is exported from that package. e.g.

 If `package-file1.go` from  `github.com/bcomnes/package-folder` had the following contents: